gmftbyGMFTBY/EDA-NLP-Chinese/README.md

 # EDA-Chinese
-Easy Data Augmentation for NLP in Chinese
+Easy Data Augmentation for NLP on Chinese